pdefusco/CDE_Demo_Auto_Deploy/README.md

 ./autodeploy.sh dockerusername cdpworkloaduser
 ```

 You can follow progress in the terminal.
-The pipeline should deploy within 3 minutes.
+The pipeline should deploy within three minutes.
 When the setup process is complete navigate to the CDE UI and validate that the demo has been deployed.
+By now the setup_job should have completed and the airflow_orchestration should be in process.

 #### 2. autodestroy.sh